ireproces/Blacksheep/README.md

 # Vuln2ATT&CK project

 Vuln2ATT&CK is designed to analyze the most common vulnerabilities affecting standard services active on network hosts.
 Its goal is to map each vulnerability (CVE) to the techniques or tactics from the ATT&CK matrix used to exploit it.
-This allows even basic users to understand the security status of their system or network while providing direct references to the best mitigation strategies
+This allows even basic users to understand the security status of their system or network while providing direct references to the best mitigation strategies.

-The project includes a lab developed using the [Kathara tool](https://github.com/KatharaFramework/Kathara).
-The lab hosts an active Caldera server and several other hosts for testing purposes
+The project includes a lab developed using the [Kathara tool](https://github.com/KatharaFramework/Kathara), the lab hosts an active Caldera server and several other hosts for testing purposes.
 It utilizes the [MITRE Caldera framework](https://github.com/mitre/caldera), combined with the [Pathfinder plugin](https://github.com/center-for-threat-informed-defense/caldera_pathfinder), to perform scans and collect and data.

 The [CVE-ListV5](https://github.com/CVEProject/cvelistV5) repository and [CAPECList](https://capec.mitre.org/index.html) are used as databases for the mappings.
+Finally, the [MITRE Python library](https://github.com/mitre-attack/mitreattack-python) is used for communication with the ATT&CK matrix.

 ## Network topology and service table